notpeelz/GTFO-QoLFix/README.md

 - c-foam globs could go through doors if aimed at the cracks
 - the door frames on the tech tileset weren't pingable
 - the scout muffle sound effect wouldn't get reset when exiting a game too early
-- the flashlight would turn off when dropping/swapping items in lockers
+- the flashlight would turn off when dropping/swapping items

 ## Credits